 Which brings us back to the CMA’s call for an impartial comparison service for payday loan providers, as Wonga certainly aren’t alone in their marketplace when it comes to charging eye-watering interest rates.
 Overcharging is also rife.
 In 2012, a CMA investigation into 15 million payday loans found that consumers are overpaying to the tune of £45 million a year, an issue the CMA believes is caused by a lack of competition amongst lenders.

 The situation has certainly improved since the FCA took over the regulation of the payday loans industry in April 2014, with almost 50% of providers being forced to close their doors.
 But these loans are still big business, with total revenues of around £1.1 billion.
 Wonga alone approved around four million loans to over one million consumers in 2012.
-Whilst indicating the scale of the market, these figures also highlight the fact that many payday loan borrowers are becoming trapped in a vicious circle of repeat lending.
+Whilst indicating the scale of the market, these figures also highlight the fact that many payday loan borrowers are becoming trapped in a vicious circle of repeat lending (read business cash advance reviews for more details).

 Having problems with payday loans?